Updated on March 14, 2023

 Your child custody arrangements (called conservatorship in Texas)

 Spousal maintenance (what you may think of as alimony)

-Not only must you and your divorcing spouse find the middle ground in relation to each term that applies, but you will also need to ensure that you are protecting your rights (in relation to a number of complicated variables) at the same time.
+You and your divorcing spouse must find the middle ground concerning each term that applies.
+At the same time, you will also need to ensure that you are protecting your rights (in relation to a number of complicated variables).